wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

 - Network MAC.
 - Date of installation (hidden).

-To include these labels into alerts of a specific agent, it is necessary to set the following configuration in ``ossec.conf``:
+To include these labels in alerts from a specific agent, the following configuration must be inserted into the ``ossec.conf`` file:

 .. code-block:: xml